zhangdatao/Emojier-Andriod/README.md

   }
 });
 //emKey:the word which you want to convert
-//keyStart:the positio of the word EMLogicManager.getInstance().requestForEmoj(emKey,keyStart);
+//keyStart:the position of the word EMLogicManager.getInstance().requestForEmoj(emKey,keyStart);
 ```

-When you want to convert some word to releated emoji,you also need to know the position of the word.For Example:
+When you want to convert some word to releated emoji, you also need to know the position of the word.
+For Example:
 ![Alt text](./images/textchanged.png)

 when the real emoji return, will execute the callback method,
 ![Alt text](./imagesemojicallback.png)

-###Convert one sentence into emji
+###Convert one sentence to emoji
-If you want to convert one sentence,you need to call the method of the **EMTranslateController**,which is a single instance.Please focus the **IEMTranslateCallback**.
+If you want to convert one sentence, you need to call the method of the **EMTranslateController**.
+Please focus the **IEMTranslateCallback**.
 ```
 public interface IEMTranslateCallback {
     /**